 Qatar is small but significant.
 A country of 1.8 million people that is largely surrounded by the Persian Gulf, it is the richest nation in the world.
 Qatar currently has the highest GDP per capita in the world, and is considered a middle power, with surprising global influence for its size.
-To use ocean freight shipping from the US to Qatar is to open new doors to the Middle Eastern market.
+To use ocean freight to Qatar is to open new doors to the Middle Eastern market.

 Qatar’s capital city of Doha is its economic center.
 A large number of domestic and international organizations, including the country’s largest oil and gas companies, are headquartered in Doha.